 Whenever you can, try to chat to someone, whether that's your local barista, texting a friend or Facetiming your Mum.
 Not only will it improve your mental health, but it'll cheer them up to know you're thinking of them.

-If talking to someone seems too hard right now, put the radio or TV on in the background for some talkative background noise.
+If talking to someone seems too hard right now, put a podcast or TV on in the background for some talkative background noise.
 Remember, if you're really struggling and find it easier to talk to a stranger, companies like Beyond Blue have a free phone line and online chat service where you can get the help you need.

 3) Move your body

 Again, this can seem like an impossible task when you're in a funk, but it really does make the world of difference: you know the spiel, endorphins, blah blah blah, but it's the truth.
 It doesn't have to be anything crazy: get our for a walk down to your nearest cafe; give your house a good energetic clean, or even try a youtube yoga video in your front room.

 4) Don't pressure yourself to 'get things done'